 It was after Mother died, in the late Autumn of 2016, that we discovered the box.
-Emily said to me ‘I think you should take them’ and when I asked her why, she said that she thought Mum would have liked me to.
-A mother knows a young child’s mind.
+Emily said to me ‘I think you should take them’ and when I asked her why, she said that she thought Mum would have liked me to; a mother knows her young child’s mind.
 I kept the box closed up for nearly a year.
 Then, as I felt the weight of her anniversary press upon me, I started to read.

-I have not counted how many letters there are, I would estimate over 200, written by a relatively small number of people, only two of whom I met in my lifetime.
+I have not counted how many letters there are but estimate there are over 200, written by a relatively small number of people, only two of whom survived into my lifetime.
 In the main they tell the story of the Mabey family from the Isle of Wight.
 An ordinary family of their time, neither rich nor poor.
 They tell of my Grandfather, who went across the water to Southampton, and of his eldest son Albert.

 Reading these ancestral voices has revealed to me something profound – how love endures through ink on paper, and has the power to move us although the writer and recipient have passed on.
 I gained access to The Letters after Mother died.
-They were if you like a gift of loss, yet at the same time they are a gift of beginning, access to a timeless landscape filled with family I never knew.
+They were a gift of loss, yet at the same time they are a gift of beginning, access to a timeless landscape filled with the family that I never knew.
 This is my lifetime’s treasure.

 (All paintings by my Father, Philip Lambert 1918-2014).